DelphieSoftware/shiny/README.md

 # RStudio Shiny Server "ShinyR" on centos7 and openshift

+**Warning: _This image was made for use with OpenShift, it may not work outside that platform without modifications._**
 ```
 docker build -t shiny:latest .
 # openshift uses a random user id for addtional security which we simulate here